Inventory2

 The point of this article is not to say that your business should stop using paper and spreadsheets.
 On the contrary, these tools will probably always be a part of your day to day operations, but they’re not the best tools for inventory management.

 inFlow crunches the numbers for you and presents them all in a great, easy-to-use interface so that you can free up time for other things.
-But don’t just take our word for it — start a free trial of inFlow Cloud to see for yourself!
+But don’t just take our word for it — start a free trial of inFlow Inventory to see for yourself!

-Try inFlow Cloud free
+Try inFlow for free

 No credit card required.
 Sign up now!